 This is not recommended approach as it may introduce the ambiguity and potential issues with the code.

-In order to force explicit variable declaration it is required to use Option Explicit statement.
+In order to force explicit variable declaration in Visual Basic it is required to use Option Explicit statement.
 In this case compile error will occur if implicit variable is identified.

 Declaring group of variables of the same type

 Dim textVar1, textVar2, textVar3 As String '3 variables explicitly declared as String

 This approach allows to make code more readable and compact.

 Declaring group of variables with different types

 It is allowed to use declaration characters for each variable to declare the type explicitly using the short declaration